AirTag Hardware Options

 Best for: fleet assets where battery maintenance is the limiting factor — trailers, containers, rental fleets, outdoor equipment, remote monitoring.
 Also the right choice for cold-climate deployments where CR2032 chemistry struggles but AA cells perform better.

-Not ideal for: assets where a compact form factor matters (the case is larger than bare AirTag) or where the asset's value doesn't justify the slightly higher per-unit cost ($45 vs $29 for bare AirTag).
+Not ideal for: assets where a compact form factor matters (the case is larger than the bare tag) or where the asset's value doesn't justify the higher per-unit hardware cost versus the Standard or Magnetic options.

 Picking the right hardware per asset category